google/grumpy/README.md

    is pure Python, so as the language features and builtins get filled out, many modules will just work.
 But there are also a number of libraries in CPython that are C extension modules that need to be rewritten.

+4. C locale support: Go doesn't support locales in the same way that C does.
+As such, some functionality that is locale dependent may not currently work the same as in CPython.

  To see the status of a particular feature or standard library module, click [here](https://github.com/google/grumpy/wiki/Missing-Features).